Atlas975/Notes/Cybersecurity/Network_security.md

 ### Authentication header (AH)
 - Provides data integrity, origin authentication, and protection against replay attacks
-- These traits ensure data has not been tampered with in transit
+- These traits ensure data has not been tampered with in transit (using [[Checksum]])
 - Does not encrypt the data payload so no guarantee of data confidentiality

 ![[Pasted image 20240427144120.png|400|400]]

-### Key Components

-- **AH (Authentication Header)**: Provides data integrity, origin authentication, and protection against replay attacks, but does not encrypt data so not data confidentiality
+### Encapsulation Security Payload (ESP)

-- **ESP (Encapsulation Security Payload)**: Offers the same protections as AH but also encrypts
+- Provides all the services of AH but also encrypts adding data confidentiality
+- This ensures that payload cannot be read by unauthorised parties
+- The IP header is not protected as this needs to be read in transit

 ![[Pasted image 20240427144347.png|400|400]]

 - **Security Associations (SA)**: Defines the protocols and algorithms for securing data, established through the Internet Key Exchange (IKE) protocol.

 ### Modes of Operation